The 12 Instant Benefits Of Humming Daily:

 8: Calms your nervous system as it activates the parasympathetic nervous system.

-10: “Humming creates a wonderful circuit of energy in your body re-vitalizing its cells and charging its chakra’s” as quoted by Deva Premal, who is well known for her chanting CD’s.
+10: “Humming creates a wonderful circuit of energy in your body re-vitalizing its cells and charging its chakra’s” as quoted by Deva Premal

 11: Improves sinusitis.
 The vibration helps shifts and clears pathways and blockages